 At Creekwood, we wait until our children are old enough to believe and understand the true meaning of baptism before we baptize them.
 When a child makes a decision to follow Christ, we will gladly baptize them.

-Of course!
+Absolutely!
 Having friends and family to celebrate with you at your baptism is a great way to show them that you are serious in your commitment to Christ.
+Entrance is free for the Water Baptism service which begins at 8:30am.
+If they want to stay at the park “All Day”, they will need to have an “All Day” ticket.